DuPont: Regulation

-The European Commission opened a probe to assess whether the proposed merger was in line with the EU's respective regulations.
+In 2017, the European Commission opened a probe to assess whether the proposed merger of DuPont with Dow Chemical was in line with the EU's respective regulations.
 The Commission investigated whether the deal reduced competition in areas such as crop protection, seeds and petrochemicals.
 The closing date for the merger was repeatedly delayed due to these regulatory inquiries.

 Ed Breen said the companies were negotiating possible divestitures in their pesticide operations to win approval for the deal.
 As part of their EU counterproposal, the companies offered to dispose of a portion of DuPont's crop protection business and associated R&D, as well as Dow's acrylic acid copolymers and ionomers businesses.

-The remedy submission in turn delayed the Commission's review deadline to April 4, 2017.
+The remedy submission in turn delayed the commission's review deadline to April 4, 2017.
 The intended spins of the company businesses were expected to occur about 18 months after closing.
 According to the Financial Times, the merger was "on track for approval in March" 2017.
 Dow Chemical and DuPont postponed the planned deadline during late March, as they struck an $1.6 billion asset swap with FMC Corporation in order to win the antitrust clearances.
-DuPont acquired the Corporation's health and nutrition business, while selling its herbicide and insecticide properties.
+DuPont acquired the corporation's health and nutrition business, while selling its herbicide and insecticide properties.

 The European Commission conditionally approved the merger as of April, 2017, although the decision was said to consist of over a thousand pages and was expected to take several months to be released publicly.
 As part of the approval, Dow must also sell off two acrylic acid co-polymers manufacturing facilities in Spain and the US.
 China conditionally cleared the merger in May, 2017.

-According to former United States Secretary of Agriculture during the Clinton administration, Dan Glickman, and former Governor of Nebraska, Mike Johanns, by creating a single, independent, U.S.-based and - owned pure agriculture company, Dow and DuPont would be able to compete against their still larger global peers.
+According to former United States Secretary of Agriculture during the Clinton administration, Dan Glickman, and former Governor of Nebraska, Mike Johanns, by creating a single, independent, U.S.-based and – owned pure agriculture company, Dow and DuPont would be able to compete against their still larger global peers.
 The merger was not opposed by competition authorities around the world due to the view that it did not have noticeable impact on the global seed markets.

 On the other hand, if Monsanto and Bayer, the 1st and 3rd largest biotech and seed firms, together with Dow and DuPont being the 4th and 5th largest biotechnology and seed companies in the world respectively, both went through with the mergers, the so-called "Big Six" (including Syngenta and BASF) in the industry would control 63 percent of the global seed market and 76 percent of the global agriculture chemical market.
 They would also control 95 percent of corn, soybeans, and cotton traits in the US.
 Both duopolies would become the "big two" industry dominators.